Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 56 projects likely impacting the area.
-Notable projects include Oak Grove, Levande Selandra Rise Retirement Village, Springleaf Avenue Recreation Reserve (Springleaf Active Open Space Development), and Casey Fields South Residential.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 57 projects likely to impact the area.
+Key projects include Oak Grove, Levande Selandra Rise Retirement Village, Springleaf Avenue Recreation Reserve (Springleaf Active Open Space Development), and Casey Fields South Residential.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.